quicwg/base-drafts/draft-ietf-quic-recovery.md

 they're too large and excludes those which reference an ack-only packet.

-QUIC diverges from TCP by calculating MaxAckDelay dynamically, instead of assuming a constant value for all connections.
-It includes this in all probe timeouts, because it assume the ack delay may come into play, regardless of the number of packets outstanding.
+QUIC diverges from TCP by calculating MaxAckDelay dynamically, instead of assuming a constant delayed ack timeout for all connections.
+QUIC includes this in all probe timeouts, because it assume the ack delay may come into play, regardless of the number of packets outstanding.
 TCP's TLP assumes if at least 2 packets are outstanding, acks will not be delayed.

 A PTO value of at least 1.5*SRTT ensures that the ACK is overdue.
 The 1.5